Seem like a long time to wait?

 10. If you expect to open your own business, you can begin your marketing plan now.
 There’s plenty of free information on the web and in your local library that can help you focus.
 Who do you think your clients will be?
 What are three adjectives that describe you as a doula?
 Who would be your ideal client?
 All your materials should focus on attracting this person, but first you need to know who they are.

 11. Start a timeline for your business plan.
 What will you do each month to get ready?
 Is your mileage log ready to go?
 How will you do your bookkeeping?
-What are other people charging? (check out www.doulamatch.com to see other’s posted fees.)
+What are other people charging? (check out www.doulamatch.com to see other’s posted fees and services.)

 13. If you are asked to go to a birth, go!
 Be a friend who is supportive and don’t use the word “doula”.
 You might think you know how a doula would act, but you also may not – which can do a lot of damage to your doula community.
 Instead, focus on being encouraging, remind her and her partner/family member they can ask questions, and bring the Birth Partner book with you to look up positions and comfort measures.
 You don’t need to suggest anything, just follow the mom’s lead.